visitbethel/docker-enabler/FAQs.md

   This primarily uses Silver Fabric engine `ActivationInfo` as carrier for component(container) info which an engine can query from the broker upon receipt of a notification of one or more components of interest being activated/deactivated.

 - Implement a custom `Dynamic Variable Provider` by proxing your favorite distributed key-value stores like `etcd`,`consul`, etc.

+####FAQ8.
+How does this Enabler keeps track of any sidekick processes spawned under a `supervisord` process management?####

+Docker monitors one process in each running container and the container lives or dies with that `primary process`.
+This Enabler monitors out of the box, the `primary process` only.
+So, if you are using `supervisord`, only the `supervisord` process is being monitored.
+So its possible for the secondary process(es) of interest failing to start or crashed while the parent `primary process` still runs, giving a false illusion that the container is doing fine as a whole.
+The best solution is for the parent `supervisord` to attempt to start/restart a secondary process a set number of times before exiting to signal a failure.

+Note: The same may be said for processes spawned using the alternative process management `CFEngine`